 This was my first time to the West Indies and I loved how much I felt like I was in a classy, safe jungle while at Montpelier Plantation and Beach.
 It’s a quiet, lush garden waiting to delight you.
 To stay here is to stay with friends…friends who happen to have four diamond accommodations and a world class chef.
 This is a very different place than eastern Caribbean islands.
 Most of the tourists we met on the island had been there for weeks and have been coming back to Montpelier for decades.
 That really ought to tell you everything you need to know.

 Book your stay at Montpelier Plantation and Beach here.
 Don’t forget to mention that you heard about them right here on The Rose Table!
 Want more Nevis?
-Stay tuned for more information about the island coming soon.
+Read about seeing historical sites around the island with Funky Monkey Tours here.
+Read my Nevis Travel Guide here.

 Disclaimer: This article is intended to be a general resource.
 Any recommendations are based on personal opinion.
 A portion of this trip may have been compensated but opinions are my own, always.
 I’m not a fan of negativity so if I don’t like something, I don’t write about it.